gsa-oes/office-of-evaluation-sciences/pages/Portfolios/usaid.md

 title: USAID
 permalink: /usaid/
 image:
-summary: OES and the United States Agency for International Development (USAID) have partnered to apply and test evidenced-based insights from behavioral science to critical development challenges in Global Health.
+summary: OES and the United States Agency for International Development (USAID) have partnered to apply and evaluate evidenced-based insights from behavioral science to critical development challenges in Global Health.
 project_tags:
   - USAID
 ---